 A: Trial subscription to PI Developers Club is designed to provide a straightforward way for individuals who are not familiar with the program or PI System development to try it for a limited time.
 It is an automated process where the interested individual can start a 45-day trial period to take advantage of all member benefits.
 At the conclusion of the period the subscriber will have the option to change to a regular subscription.
 To be eligible the individual needs to not be a subscriber over the past two years.
 Also, if there are existing unused subscriptions associated with the user's organization the individual is deemed ineligible for trial; in that case we recommend the individual to use their available subscriptions through their organization.

-A: The VLE is a PI System in the cloud that makes it easy for customers to quickly access a running PI Server.
-It also includes a number of educational courses.
+A: The TCE is a PI System in the cloud that makes it easy for customers to quickly access a running PI Server for educational purposes.
 Members will be able to perform tests and learn technologies in this cloud offering without installing software on premise or manipulating local servers.
 It comes as a benefit for PI DevClub members or it can be purchased separately.
 You can find more information here.
 Each time you launch your personal TCE, a copy of a template becomes instantiated to ensure that the content is accurate.
 The drawback is that your work will be lost between sessions.
 For this reason we highly recommend you back-up your work, for example, by sending yourself an email or uploading the content you produced to an ftp server or cloud storage.

 A: A group subscription to PI DevClub is one of the major benefits of the OSIsoft Partner Program.
 If you own a subscription, you can access PI DevClub as a paid member.
 Please contact your Partner Manager at OSIsoft, or send an email to firstname.lastname@example.org, if you have additional questions.